 - Logical schema: The schema managed by the user.
 When you are asked to define a schema in Decodable, you are defining the logical schema of a record.

 - Physical schema: The schema that refers to the way that the data is stored and processed.
 The physical schema of a record is normally the same as its logical record.
-The exception to this rule is a change record, also known as a change data capture record, which are records in a change stream.
-Since change records are stored internally in Debezium-format, the physical schema of a change data capture record includes the type of operation performed and the values of the affected fields before and after the change.
+The exception to this rule is a change data capture record.
+Since change data capture records are stored internally in Debezium-format, the physical schema of a change data capture record includes the type of operation performed and the values of the affected fields before and after the change.
 For more specifics on the physical schema of change data capture records, see Change Record Schema in the About Change Data Capture and Change Streams topic.

 A stream transports records within Decodable.
-You can add pipelines between streams that read, transform, and write records to another stream.
-Or, you can have streams write directly to another stream.
-Source connections read data from an external system and write records to a stream, while sink connections read records from a stream and write to an external system.
+Pipelines and connections always read or write records to a stream.
 Streams have a defined schema which specifies the fields that are present in its records.
 Once a stream has been defined, it can be used as input or output to any number of pipelines and connections.

 See Streams for more information.